 In July 2016 a police officer in Minnesota stopped a car and the driver informed the officer that he was armed.
 The driver was apparently reaching for his wallet, but the officer perceived that he was reaching for the gun.
 The officer gave him instructions to not reach for it, the driver said that he wasn’t, and somewhere in the mix the officer shot and killed him.
 The driver’s name was Philando Castile.
 The officer was charged with manslaughter but was acquitted by a jury.
 He was fired by his agency.

 The videos that we have seen do not show exactly how Castile reacted to the officer’s instructions as he reached for his wallet or the gun.
 What we can tell you is that people do strange things under stress.
 It is not uncommon for someone to tell a police officer that they have a knife or gun while also reaching for it, as if to illustrate where exactly it is, or maybe to surrender it.
 While that doesn’t make much sense and is obviously not a good idea—it happens subconsciously and people do it all the time.
 It is also not uncommon for a person to automatically switch off their thinking brain and activate their emotional brain when self-preservation kicks into gear, and that causes the sort of fight-or-flight response that bypasses rational decision making.
 There was an indication that Mr. Castile was under the influence of marijuana.
 Maybe that is true, and maybe his judgment or reaction time (to the officer’s instructions) were affected.
 But based on the audio from the dash camera footage, he seems fairly calm and reasonable.
 The crucial point of this incident, that moment when he was doing whatever it was he was doing with his hands, isn’t part of the video that is available for us to see.
-Did the officer’s emotional response cause him to over react?
-It seems likely, because if you listen to the audio you’ll hear the officer screaming at volume 11 long after the shots are fired.
-That is a training failure, and a difficult one to fix.
+Did the officer’s sympathetic response cause him to over react?
+Maybe.
+And if so, that is a training failure – and a difficult one to fix.
+But there is too much we can’t see to say for sure.

 We don’t have to look very far to find a narrative that Mr. Castile’s race had something to do with it.
 In fact, the governor of Minnesota said in a statement after the incident that he didn’t think this would have happened if the occupants of the car were a different race.
 That’s a bold claim.
 The problem with playing the race card on an individual officer is that we are using generalizations and prejudice against them, which is the same sort of behavior we are trying to defeat.
 Stop feeding into that narrative.
 We can have a talk about systemic or institutionalized racism and inequality another time—but when we are looking at situations like this, it is best that we examine the circumstances of that particular case.